Grant County, Kansas Extinct Towns

 Athy 1916-1925

-Conductor None Located 1893.
-Also called Conductor City, the town was located southeast of Ulysses, right up against the county line.
+Conductor None Located in 1893.
+Also known as Conductor City, the town was situated southeast of Ulysses, directly adjacent to the county line.

 Doby 1908-1916 Doby was located on the south fork of the Cimarron River, about four miles above its mouth and 15 miles southeast of Ulysses.

-Gognac 1886-1926 A post office was first established in Hamilton County in 1886 before Grant County was created.
+Gognac 1886-1926 A post office was first established in Hamilton County in 1886, before Grant County was created.
 It was later in Stanton County before moving to Grant County.
 The post office was in a general store, and only one other business existed.
-It was located near the west line of the county about nine miles southwest of Ulysses on S36-T28S-R39W.
+It was located near the western line of the county, about nine miles southwest of Ulysses on S36-T28S-R39W.

 Liverpool 1888-1898